-Asena serves as the Commissioner's Office Manager, Scheduler, and Policy Advisor.
+Asena serves as a Policy Director for the Commissioner.
 She also serves as the Commissioner’s liaison to the Office of Equity and Human Rights, Office of International Affairs, and the Office of Neighborhood Involvement.
 Asena also works on land use policy and community outreach.

 Asena received her Bachelor's degree in International Studies, the Middle East, with a certificate in Contemporary Turkish Studies.
 She is currently completing her Master’s degree in International and Intercultural Conflict Resolution at Portland State University.
 Asena is a NEW Leadership Oregon alumna with the Center for Women's Leadership.